Horologium Oscillatorium: Contents

 The book is divided into five interconnected parts.
 Parts I and V of the book contain descriptions of clock designs.
 The rest of the book is made of three, highly abstract, mathematical and mechanical parts dealing with pendular motion and a theory of curves.
 Except for Part IV, written in 1664, the entirety of the book was composed in a three-month period starting in October 1659.

 Part I: Description of the oscillating clock

 Huygens spends the first part of the book describing in detail his design for an oscillating pendulum clock.
 It includes descriptions of the endless chain, a lens-shaped bob to reduce air resistance, a small weight to adjust the pendulum swing, an escapement mechanism for connecting the pendulum to the gears, and two thin metal plates in the shape of cycloids mounted on either side to limit pendular motion.
 This part ends with a table to adjust for the inequality of the solar day, a description on how to draw a cycloid, and a discussion of the application of pendulum clocks for the determination of longitude at sea.

 Part II: Fall of weights and motion along a cycloid

+In the second part of the book, Huygens states three hypotheses on the motion of bodies, which can be seen as precursors to Newton's three laws of motion.
+They are essentially the law of inertia, the effect of gravity on uniform motion, and the law of composition of motion: